hxrts/rumpsteak-aura/docs/08_examples.md

     .recv::<Response>(Role::Server);

 let program = Program::new()
-    .with_loop(loop_body, 5)  // Repeat 5 times
+    .with_loop(loop_body, 5)
     .end();
 ```

 Use loops for batch processing or iterative protocols.
+This example repeats 5 times.

 ### Parallel Composition